 By 5.30 pm, the guards kicked me out.
 I couldn’t see the museum and the Temple of Venus but the things I did see, made me fall in love with Baalbek.
 It was perfect that I had the site to myself which allowed me to move quickly around and take in the history.

 And I was glad I did it because the weather was perfect.
 The next day, it even snowed in Baalbek!

 Day 8: Explore the Bekaa Valley

 But that evening and night, I felt my body revolt to the stress of that day.
 Or it allowed for a bug to settle in my stomach and disrupt my whole system.
 I was cold and I couldn’t get warm anymore.
-And I couldn’t keep in any foods.
+And I couldn’t keep in any food.
 I rushed to the toilet every hour of the night, leaving me cold, weak and ill the next morning.

 For me, I was glad to stay in such a homestay type of accommodation I stayed in bed nearly all day.
 Mostly because I felt too ill to go out but also because rain and hail were covering the Bekaa Valley.